-The central government on Wednesday approved 100 per cent foreign direct investment (FDI) in via the automatic route.
+The central government on Wednesday approved 100 per cent foreign direct investment (FDI) in medical devices via the automatic route.
 The move came as a relief to the Indian health care sector, because at the moment, India imports about 70 per cent of its requirement for medical devices.

 Under the automatic route, there will be no need for Foreign Investment Promotion Board’s permission to acquire an existing company or set up a new manufacturing unit in the medical devices sector.